HobanLab/Morton-REU/README.md

             q_oglethorpensis
             combined_graphics_analyses.R: this script was used to merge results from all case studies into one large dataframe to be plotted together for comparison, Fst calculations for all species are also in this script
         Simulations: Contains parameter files used to simulate each of the case study species, along with simulation result files.

+    samp_pop_sims_bottlenecks: Contains simulation files, R scripts, and figures for the 2 sets of bottleneck simulations.
+Bottlenecks were implemented to increase the complexity of our simulations.
+        simulations_bottleneck_1: This simulation constricts populations 10x from their historical size to their current size
+        simulations_bottleneck_2: This simulation constricts historical populations of equal sizes at unequal factors to achieve current populations of unequal sizes.